Creating Your First Artboard

 - Set the Text to "SIGN UP".

 Add the terms acceptance text.

-- From the Insert menu, select Indigo-Components / Text / Paragraph.
+- From the Text Styles at the bottom of the Insert menu, select Indigo-Styling / Body 2 / Inactive Style.

 - Place it below the button.